realStandal/redwood-rls-demo/README.md

 CREATE POLICY tenant_bypass ON "Tenant" USING (current_setting('app.bypass', TRUE)::text = 'on');
 ```

-Once you've enabled RLS and have defined any security policies, the migration can be applied to your database.
+Once you've enabled RLS and have defined all security policies, the migration can be applied to your database.

 ```
 yarn rw prisma migrate dev